 Exploring the Benefits of Juggling in Pediatric Occupational Therapy

-Juggling captivates the imagination and serves as an innovative tool in pediatric occupational therapy, particularly for enhancing hand-eye coordination.
-You can use instruments at home every day, such as soft balls or beanbags, and children develop synergy between their hands and eyes.
-This skill aids in eye coordination with your child and can even be recommended by an eye doctor as a fun exercise.
+Juggling captivates the imagination and is an innovative tool in pediatric occupational therapy, particularly for enhancing hand-eye coordination.
+You can use instruments at home daily, such as soft balls or beanbags, and children develop synergy between their hands and eyes.
+This skill aids in eye coordination with your child and can even be recommended by an optician as a fun exercise.
 Juggling encourages kids to focus and adjust their visual tracking.
 For a DIY approach, parents can cut a hole in socks and fill them with rice to create makeshift juggling balls.

 Using Ball Sports in Occupational Therapy to Boost Coordination Skills